Alan-Mach/Investment-Calculator/README.md

 - use the format `./main.e mode=1 A=1000 c=1000 r=1 i=1 t=1 n=1`, replacing the example values with your own
     - Do not put spaces where there aren't any in the format.
 The only spaces are to separate variables apart.
     - Do not put commas, $, or % signs with any values
-    - For now, the mode value is represented as a number and not the name (as seen below)
+    - The mode value can be represented as the mode's name (e.g. mode=MODE_cT) or as its associated value (e.g. mode=1).
     - The variables can be in different orders, but `./main.e` must be first.
+    - Not all values need to be provided.
+If any are missing, the program will ask for the rest in the console.

 Running:
-- If you entered any args, the program will read those first..
+- If you entered any args, the program will read those first.
 - Then, it will ask for any missing variables it needs.
 It will continuously ask until a valid value is given.
 Simply enter your desired value into the console and press enter (be sure to follow the directions printed on the screen).
     - First it will ask for the mode, since that determines which value you want to calculate and whether you want to tabulate the results (refer to "Modes" below).
     - If you make a mistake, you cannot undo the value you put in unless the value you entered was not valid.
 You can just rerun the program again if necessary.
-- Then it will ask for the rest of the necessary values from the formula above and calculate the value according to your selected mode.
+        - To forcefully terminate the program midway, enter Ctrl+C or Command+C at any point.
-- If you choose to tabulate your investment values, then you will also find an output file named icif.csv that contains all the data.
+- If you choose to tabulate your investment values, then you will also find an output file named `icif.csv` that contains all the data.
     - You can then import that file into most spreadsheet software.
 You may have to format the units to dollars.

 Cleaning: